 In addition, an issuer's ability to make income distributions generally depends on several factors including the financial condition of the issuer and general economic conditions.
 Any of these factors may negatively impact the price of municipal bonds held by a fund and would therefore impact the price of both the fund shares and your trust units.
 The funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax.
-Income from these bonds may be subject to the federal alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
-The COVID-19 pandemic has and continues to adversely affect the financial condition of many states and political subdivisions both through costs associated with combatting the COVID-19 pandemic and by negatively impacting tax revenue streams.
-The full impact of the COVID-19 pandemic on state and political subdivisions' ability to make payments on debt obligations is impossible to predict, but could negatively impact the value of bonds, the ability of state and political subdivisions to make payments when due and the performance of your trust.
+Income from these bonds may be subject to the federal alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
+The COVID-19 pandemic may adversely impact state and political subdivisions' ability to make payments on debt obligations when due and may negatively impact the value of bonds issued by such state and political subdivisions.

 EQUITY SECURITIES.
-Your trust and certain funds held by your trust may invest in securities representing equity ownership of a company.
+Your trust and/or certain funds held by your trust may invest in securities representing equity ownership of a company.
 Investments in such securities are exposed to risks associated with the companies issuing the securities, the sectors and geographic locations they are involved in and the markets that such securities are traded on, among other risks as described in greater detail below.